asaday/EzImageLoader/README.md

 ### UIImage Extension

-UIImage resize
+Resizing a image for UIImage.

 ```
 let img:UIImage = #imageLiteral(resourceName: "SpImage").resize(CGSize(width: 280, height: 280))
 ```

-Get an image as Data and decode to UIImage with EzHTTTP.
+Get an image as Data and decode to UIImage.
 You can use animation GIFs and WebPs well.

 ```
 let gifURL = "https://upload.wikimedia.org/wikipedia/commons/2/2c/Rotating_earth_%28large%29.gif"